Articles

 Would you rather be a bad host or a bad friend?
 In Luke 11:5-8, Jesus told a parable about an annoyingly persistent friend who, when faced with this choice, decided he’d rather wake up his sleeping friend (and his whole household) to borrow a few measly pieces of bread than be a bad host to his out-of-town company.

-The persistent friend didn’t care that his midnight visit and his loud “whispering” through-the-walls, put his friend out of sorts.
+The persistent friend didn’t care that his midnight visit and his loud “whispering” through-the-walls, put his friend out.
 To him, the greater offense would’ve been not offering his travel-weary friends some much-needed refreshment.
-So he literally began asking, seeking, and knocking, until he found a solution to his problem.
+So he began asking, seeking, and knocking until he found a solution to his problem.
 It wasn’t love for his friend that finally prompted the man to get out of bed, but it was his friend’s utterly shameless, overly bold, and annoyingly persistent request.
 In other words, it was his importunity that got him the results he wanted.

-I don’t know about you, but this sort of importunity makes me uncomfortable.
-I would rather be a bad host than be such an annoying friend.
+The sort of importunity we find in Luke 11 makes us a little uncomfortable.
+Most of us would rather be a bad host than an annoying friend.
 Yet, Jesus used this story as an illustration of how we ought to pray.
-Do you mean, it’s ‘ok’ to be brash and demanding when we approach God?
-Doesn’t this fly in the face of about 99.9% of our prayers?
-Shouldn’t we be more polite, reverent, and deferential when we approach God in prayer?
+In other words, Jesus sanctioned brash and somewhat demanding prayers when we approach God.
+This feels wrong, doesn’t it?
+Shouldn’t we be polite, reverent, and deferential when we approach God in prayer?
 According to Jesus, not necessarily.
 When was the last time you prayed with importunity?
-I can think of only a handful of times.

 In 2003, my Mom was dying from cancer.
 She desperately needed a needle in the haystack “perfect match” bone marrow donor, to save her life.
-I made it my job to rally friends and family to pray.
-At times, I felt a little self-conscious about asking for prayer again.
-I wondered if I was testing the limits of some of my friendships to send out so many requests.
-But those thoughts were fleeting, as we were all desperate for God to intervene and save her life.
+I rallied friends and family to pray.
+At times, I was self-conscious about asking for prayer again.
+I wondered if I was testing the limits of friendship to send out yet another request.
+But those thoughts were fleeting, as we were desperate for God to intervene and save her life.

-But in general, I take a more humble approach to prayer, and only on a few very desperate occasions have I ever dared to ‘demand’ anything from God.
-Yet, today I’m in a place of needing to see God move.
-I’ve been asking him to show up for us in a big way.
-I’m reminded again of the access I have to pray with an almost irreverent sort of boldness.
-This is not a life or death matter, but a more common ‘lend me three loaves of bread’ type of prayer.
+While we don’t like that feeling of helplessness and dependence, God does.
+I usually take a more humble and reverent approach to prayer, and only on a few very desperate occasions have I ever dared to ‘demand’ anything from God.
+Yet, recently I was in a place of needing to see God move.
+I’ve been asking him to show up for my family in a big way.
+I’m reminded again of the access I have to pray with an almost irreverent boldness.

-Is it ‘ok’ to demand anything from God?
-Can we be so bold as to say, “Listen here, God!
-I need you to remember me, and act!”
+Is it ok to demand anything from God?
+Can we be bold and say, “Listen here, God!
+I need you to remember me, and do something!”
 If this sort of prayer makes you uncomfortable, listen to some of the cries to God from the Psalmist.

 • Hear a just cause, O Lord; attend to my cry!
 Give ear to my prayer from lips free of deceit!
 Psalm 17:1